idoo/AudioBookify/PRIVACY.md

 - **Usage Data:** You can reset your local usage data by removing the App and its associated Keychain entries.
 - **Subscription:** You can cancel your subscription at any time through Apple's subscription management.

-Since Audiobook Maker does not collect personal data on external servers, there is no personal data stored by us to access, modify, or delete.
+Since Storify does not collect personal data on external servers, there is no personal data stored by us to access, modify, or delete.

 ---

 ## 7. Children's Privacy

-Audiobook Maker is not directed at children under the age of 13.
+Storify is not directed at children under the age of 13.
 We do not knowingly collect any information from children.
 The App's subscription features require an Apple ID, which has its own age requirements.

 ---